cmeneses1/GeokMedoidsCalculator/README.md

 `k_Medoids_Elbow_Heuristic.ipynb`: this is an interactive python notebook that runs the kMedoids algorithm for several values of the unique hyperparameter, *k*, the number of clusters.
 Then, it plots the elbow representation in order to asses an appropiate number of clusters.

+´kMedoids_Allande1773.ipynb´: an interactive python notebook that runs the kMedoids algorithm for all the villages of Allande's Council in Asturias at 1773 from a historical census.
+Several distances have been used.

 There's a link inside each interactive python notebook to an online-executable copy in Google Colaboratory.